panstenos/IMDB-Review-Sentiment-NLP-PyTorch/README.md

 # IMDB-Review-Sentiment-NLP-PyTorch-BERT
 Using pytorch and natural language processing techniques to classify positive and negative IMDB reviews as well as custom reviews.
+Achieved 88% validation accuracy on custom LSTM and 94% on BERT!

 ## Debugging